 One of the big themes in my research is comparative work, spanning three bird species and one primate species (undergraduates), and large datasets.
 The research I conduct aims to be broadly general to birds as a class and highlight their similarities and differences with human perception.

-I am functional in several programming languages and use all of the following in my research: Matlab, Python, VBA, VB6.
+I use several programming languages in my research, including: Matlab, Python, VBA, VB6.
 I am also well versed in C++.
-If you are a researcher and need a consultation that involves any of these language, do not hesitate to contact me.
+If you would like to discuss or would like help for any of these language, do not hesitate to contact me.

 My research gives me the opportunity to work with many stimulus generation and analysis programs as well.
-Among these are Photoshop, GIMP, 3ds MAX, blender, ImageMagick, SIGNAL, matlab, VB6, and Poser.
-While I am not "a pro" at any of these softwares, I can sufficiently control them all for stimulus generation work.
-If you are a researcher and need a consultation that involves any of these programs, especially in large parametrically designed sets, feel free to contact me.
+Among these are Photoshop, GIMP, 3ds MAX, blender, ImageMagick, Poser, SIGNAL, Matlab, VB6.
+If you would like to discuss or would like help with any of these, especially for large parametric designs, feel free to contact me.

 I am an engineer and a programmer at heart, but I love trying to figure out how brains work.
-After graduating, I hope to pursue teaching and research.
+I hope to pursue teaching and research.